Lightning strike causes power surge at Clarkston Heights home

 “Power surges can damage all kinds of small appliances,” he said.
 “I’ve even seen them damage refrigerators.”

-The thunderstorms which rolled through the region Sunday brought heavy rain, leading to flooding in some areas.
+The thunderstorms that rolled through the region Sunday brought heavy rain, leading to flooding in some areas.

 “We have one power line down on the 1800 block of Seventh Avenue,” Arnzen said.
 “The power did go out for a short period of time.”